espressif/esp-idf/components/freertos/readme_smp.txt

 the interrupt is triggered on both CPU0 as well as on CPU1.
 This is something we may change in future FreeRTOS-esp32 releases.

+- This FreeRTOS version has the task local storage backported from the 8.2.x versions.
+It, however, has an addition: you can also set a callback when you set the pointer.
+This callback will be called by the idle task, with the pointer as an argument, when the thread is destroyed.
+This depends on the idle task getting CPU time; when a thread is hogging the CPU without yielding, the idle thread won't be called and the delete callback won't be called either.